 - Use a safe and password-protected internet connection.

-- Avoid browsing websites that are often the breeding grounds for malware such as illegal download sites, porn sites and gambling sites.
+- Avoid browsing websites that are often the breeding grounds for malware such as illegal download sites, adult sites and gambling sites.

 - Install, use, and regularly update an antivirus solution